jdlehman/react-draggable/README.md

 			// to whatever element is supplied as `this.props.children`.
 			// Only a single element is allowed or an Error will be thrown.
 			//
-			// `axis` determines which axis the draggable can move.
-			// - 'both' allows movement horizontally and vertically (default).
-			// - 'x' limits movement to horizontal axis.
-			// - 'y' limits movement to vertical axis.
-			//
 			// `handle` specifies a selector to be used as the handle that initiates drag.
 			//
 			// `cancel` specifies a selector to be used to prevent drag initialization.